 CHCI-United Health Foundation Scholar Intern Program

-In addition, every summer, United Health Foundation invites a select group of CHCI-UHF Scholar-Interns to attend their Diverse Scholars Forum in Washington, DC, all expenses paid.
-This forum gives participants an opportunity to learn more about health care policy from a range of policymakers and thought leaders in the health care field.
+- The Diverse Scholars Forum.
+Every summer, the United Health Foundation hosts this all-expenses paid forum that gives participants an opportunity to learn more about health care policy from a range of policymakers and thought leaders in the health care field in Washington, D.C.

 Application Check List:

 - Completed Scholarship Application:

 - Two essay questions (Suggested Length: 300 words minimum; 600 words maximum)

 - Complete copy of 2016-2017 Student Aid Report (SAR) with Expected Family Contribution (EFC) number clearly shown